 Condoms are very effective in reducing the risk of HIV transmission.
 However, people can contract HPV from the skin around a person's genitals, so condoms do not offer complete protection from HPV.

 Typically, healthcare professionals give the HPV vaccination in two injections to people up to 15 years old.
 However, adults up to 45 years old who did not get vaccinated as teenagers can now get a slightly different version.
-The U.S. Food and Drugs Administration (FDA) have recently extended the use of an existing vaccination to include people in this age group.
+The U.S. Food and Drugs Administration (FDA) have recently extended the use of an existing

 To reduce the risk of contracting HIV, a person can take a daily dose of pre-exposure prophylactic (PrEP).
 Doctors recommend this measure for people at high risk of contracting HIV.